Statement of Basic Policies

 Talking loudly, or engaging in disruptive conduct that disturbs others is not allowed.

-Smoking or other use of tobacco is not permitted.
+Smoking or other use of tobacco is not permitted either inside or on Library premises.

 Shoes and clothing appropriate for a public setting must be worn.

 Children age six and younger must be supervised by a responsible person.
-Animals are not allowed unless they are used to assist persons with disabilities or are part of a library sponsored program.
+Animals are allowed only to assist persons with disabilities, or as part of a library sponsored program.

-Solicitation or sale of items is not permitted on library property with the exception of fundraising efforts or similar activities approved by the Board of Trustees Library phones may be used for short, local calls with permission of a staff member.
+Solicitation or sale of items is not permitted on library property with the exception of fundraising efforts or similar activities approved by the Board of Trustees.
+Cell phones may only be used in the foyers, community room and outside the building.

 Non-public areas of the library may not be entered without permission of a staff member.